stereobooster/derp/README.md

 ## Innovation

 - Parsing with derivatives can easily support [Conjunctive grammar](docs/Conjunctive%20grammar.md), which can parse not context-free grammar, for example $\set{a^nb^nc^n \mid  n \geq 0}$.
 This is not something innovative per se, but I haven't seen it mentioned anywhere in reviewed publications.
-- I proposed, but haven't verified, derivative formula for [Conjunctive grammar with right context](docs/Conjunctive%20grammar%20with%20right%20context.md)
-- I proposed, but haven't verified, derivative formula for [Conjunctive grammar with "negative" right context](docs/Conjunctive%20grammar%20with%20negative%20right%20context.md)
+- Parsing with derivatives can support [Conjunctive grammar with right context](docs/Conjunctive%20grammar%20with%20right%20context.md), if we add recursion to [REwLA](docs/Regular%20expressions%20with%20lookahead.md)
-- I showed how to express [PEG](docs/PEG.md) in terms of Conjunctive grammar with "negative" right context.
+- I showed how to express [PEG](docs/PEG.md) in terms of REwLA with recursion.
 Which allows to define derivative formula for PEG.
   - This allows to create variation of PEG with unordered choice.
 Related work:
     - [Parsing Expression Grammars with Unordered Choices](https://www.jstage.jst.go.jp/article/ipsjjip/25/0/25_975/_pdf)
   - By the nature of parsing with derivatives it doesn't have issues with left recursion.
 Related works: